LorenzoDeMarco/aml-2025-mistake-detection/README.md

 This study establishes a single, layered empirical claim about procedural mistake detection in egocentric video: **graph-based modeling is not merely an alternative to sequence modeling — it is a requirement for robustness once perception is imperfect, which is the only setting that matters in practice.**

 **The matched comparison favors the GNN.** Under identical cross-validation protocols on the real pipeline, the GNN outperforms the Transformer on both LOO (AUROC 0.64703 vs 0.62862, +0.018) and LOGO (0.62395 vs 0.60260, +0.021), with consistent gains in F1 and recall.
 The GNN's *harder* LOGO result essentially matches the Transformer's *easier* LOO result, meaning the topological prior compensates almost entirely for the loss of recipe-specific memorization.
-The escape from majority-class collapse is visible in the LOO confusion matrices: at its optimal operating point the GNN predicts 210 Errors vs 174 Correct (close to the 220/164 ground truth), while the Transformer, even at $\tau = 0.30$, remains recall-biased at 248 vs 136.
+The escape from majority-class collapse is visible in the LOO confusion matrices: at its optimal operating point the GNN predicts 210 Errors vs 174 Correct (close to the 220/164 ground truth) while accepting more correct executions, whereas the Transformer at its optimal threshold ($\tau^*\approx0.51$) predicts 238 vs 146, leaning further toward the positive class.
 Per-recipe, probability separation correlates with AUROC at **r = 0.944**, confirming genuine discriminative signal rather than distributional accident.

 **The localization stage is the dominant constraint.** A recall-agnostic NMS analysis shows that even the best aggressive filter (Top 40) physically loses 47.8% of real actions, and tightening to Top 20 loses ~62%.
 Late filtering (~400 proposals) is therefore not a quirk but a necessity: it preserves near-complete recall-agnostic coverage and shifts disambiguation onto the cross-modal matching module.
 The ~400-vs-~40 experiment confirms this directly — both models degrade when nodes are removed, and the GNN's 0.624 AUROC is only attainable in the high-coverage regime, where its matching module can recover true features buried in noise.